Skip to main content

 Deprecate or retire

-• When an item is no longer part of your standard Library, move it to a legacy Collection to keep your Library lean.
+When an item is no longer part of your standard Library, it can be moved to a legacy Collection to keep the Library lean.
+Usage history stays tied to the original item, so audit trails remain intact as items evolve or retire.